N.U.in and Northeastern’s Curriculum

 Academics during The N.U.in Program

-Q. Will I be able to make any changes to my course selections and schedule once I arrive to my N.U.in program location?
+1. Q. Will I be able to make any changes to my course selections and schedule once I arrive at my N.U.in program location?

 A. Yes.
 Course changes during your N.U.in institution’s add/drop period are possible but not guaranteed.
 Students can make changes to their schedules during their host institutions add/drop period, which typically runs the first week of class.
 However, while students can request a change, they are strongly discouraged from doing so.
 Your courses were carefully reviewed and confirmed with your NU academic advising office over the summer.
 Any changes once you arrive on site may impact your academic progress.
 Please also keep in mind that requests are not guaranteed.
 Factors such as capacity, timetabling, and add/drop deadlines may not allow for a change to be made.